 The School for Field Studies (SFS) participants are registered at and receive transcripts from Boston University, which accredits SFS programs.
-The only exceptions are students from SFS Affiliate and Consortium schools, who receive credit directly from their home institutions.
+The only exceptions are students from SFS Affiliate schools, who receive credit directly from their home institutions.
 Click here for a list of current affiliated institutions.

 Participants receive an official transcript from Boston University approximately six to eight weeks after the conclusion of the program for delivery to the office responsible for credit transfer at their home institutions.

 Students from more than 300 colleges attend SFS programs each year and most are able to transfer credit for their participation.
 The final decision regarding credit and grade transfer rests with the home institution.
 Therefore, you should check with your advisor/registrar when applying to our programs to learn how your SFS course work will be applicable for credit in your degree program.